JetBrains CodeCanvas 2024.2 Help

 Step 1.
 Get a volume name

-1. On the sidebar menu, select Administration, then Dev environments.
+1. In the header navigation, select Administration, then in the sidebar menu, select Dev environments.

-2. Find the problematic dev environment and in the dev environment menu, click Restore.
+2. Find the problematic dev environment and in the dev environment menu, click Restore user data.

 Restore a dev environment